sgherbst/anasymod/README.md

-NOTE: please check out the **v1** branch for the latest work.
+**NOTE**: Please check out the **v1** branch for the latest work.
 These updates will be merged into the master branch soon, coinciding with a release on PyPI.

+---

 # Introduction